-Product-Version.Release.Modification Level.Maintenance Level-operating system-platform.exe
+Product-(package name)-Version.Release.Modification Level.Maintenance Level-operating system-platform.exe

-For example: sb-4.2.0.0-windows-i386.exe
+For example: sb-UECtlr-4.3.0.0-windows-i386.exe

-- Product is the name of the product. - Version is the current version of Stonebranch Solutions. - Release is the current release of Stonebranch Solutions. - Modification Level is the current Stonebranch Solutions feature set. - Maintenance Level is the Stonebranch Solutions build level. - operating system is the name of the operating system. - platform is the targeted hardware platform.
+- Product is the name of the product. - uectlr is the package name (Universal Enterprise Controller) - Version is the current version of Stonebranch Solutions. - Release is the current release of Stonebranch Solutions. - Modification Level is the current Stonebranch Solutions feature set. - Maintenance Level is the Stonebranch Solutions build level. - operating system is the name of the operating system. - platform is the targeted hardware platform.

-4.1.3 Windows Installer
+4.1.4 Windows Installer